spacetelescope/romancal/docs/roman/datamodels/metadata.rst

     print(raw_science.meta['observation']['start_time'])
     print(raw_science.meta.observation.start_time)

-In addtion the times are stored as python time objects and so the date can be displayed using various formats::
+In addtion the times are stored as Astropy time objects and so the date can be displayed using various formats::

     print(raw_science.meta.observation.start_time.iso)